Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to score more than 51 points in seven of eight games this season.
+- Oregon and its opponents have gone over the current 51-point total in seven of eight games this season.

-- Washington and its opponents have combined to score more than 51 points in three of seven games this season.

-- The two teams combine to average 58.9 points per game, 7.9 more than the over/under in this contest.
+- The combined points per game average of the two teams, 58.9, is 7.9 points above Saturday's over/under.

 - The Ducks and their opponents have scored an average of 57.6 points per game in 2021, 6.6 more than Saturday's total.

-- In 2021, games involving the Huskies have averaged a total of 51.1 points, 0.1 more than the set total in this contest.
+- In 2021, games involving the Huskies have averaged a total of 51.1 points, 0.1 more than the set over/under in this contest.

 Oregon Stats and Trends

-- When Oregon scores more than 18.9 points, it is 2-6 against the spread and 7-1 overall.
+- Oregon is 2-6 against the spread and 7-1 overall in games when it scores more than 18.9 points.

 - The Ducks collect 118.2 more yards per game (443.1) than the Huskies allow per outing (324.9).